Zimbabwe Stock Exchange (ZSE) Live

 |ZSE-ASI Index||Year-to-Date||Market Cap.|

-The Zimbabwe Stock Exchange (ZSE) is the official stock exchange of Zimbabwe, bringing together companies looking for long-term capital and investors looking for profitable investment opportunities.
+The Zimbabwe Stock Exchange (ZSE) is the sole, official stock exchange of Zimbabwe, bringing together companies looking for long-term capital and investors looking for profitable investment opportunities.
 The ZSE maintains several indices including the Mining Index (comprising mining companies), Industrial Index (comprising all companies except those in the former), and the benchmark All Share Index (comprising all companies on the market, since 2018).
 Since August 2009, sale of listed securities on the ZSE has been subject to 1% withholding tax on the gross, however, exempt from the general capital gains tax of 20%.
 Additionally, both resident and non-resident shareholders are liable to 10% special tax on dividends earned from companies listed on the ZSE, which is 500 basis points below the general rate of 15% on unlisted companies.
-Barclays Bank of Zimbabwe and Stanbic Bank of Zimbabwe offer custodial services to both local and foreign investors.
+Barclays Bank and Stanbic Bank of Zimbabwe offer custodial services to both local and foreign investors.

 As of June 2017, the ZSE lists 63 securities on its official trading board.
 Common stock, preferred stock (a.k.a. preference shares) and convertible debt instruments are the types of investment products traded on the Exchange.
 Since February 2009, share prices have been quoted in US Dollars (the legal tender) consequent to the country's hyperinflation which rendered the Zimbabwean Dollar impractical for trading on the bourse.

 - Showing 1 - 58 of 58 listings